ryanslee91/Musicionary/README.md

 *These are examples only.
 Replace with your own Post-MVP features.*

 - Keep track of previous search history and store it.
-- Add an advertisement section, which changes number of pictures at certain time interval.
+- Add an advertisement section, which changes pictures that are displayed at certain time interval.

 ## Project Schedule